The Tattooist of Auschwitz (TV series): Reception

 The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 6.5/10, based on 34 critic reviews.
 The website's critics consensus reads, "A dramatization of atrocity and the fickleness of memory that can be difficult to watch, The Tattooist of Auschwitz is dramatically uneven but undeniably affecting."
 Metacritic, which uses a weighted average, assigned a score of 61 out of 100 based on 16 critics, indicating "generally favorable reviews".

 Karl Quinn of The Sydney Morning Herald states that though the love story between Gita and Lali was compelling, the "willingness to grapple with the unreliability of memory that this Tattooist make[sic] its strongest mark."

 Robert Lloyd of the Los Angeles Times wrote that Hauer-King and Próchniak were "sweet and sad" as Lali and Gita, with the conceit that "it's easier to see what he saw in her than what she saw in him" due to Próchniak making an "especially strong impression."
 Lloyd also said that the use of ghosts haunting Lali as a physical representation of his survivor's guilt felt trite due to overuse.

 Accolades

-The series was nominated at the 23rd Visual Effects Society Awards in the category of Outstanding Supporting Visual Effects in a Photoreal Episode.
+The series was nominated for the 2025 Visual Effects Society Award for Outstanding Supporting Visual Effects in a Photoreal Episode.

 The series won a Royal Television Society Craft and Design award for Best Effects - VFX at the 2024 RTS Craft and Design awards.

-The series was nominated for Best Scripted Television and Anna Próchniak was nominated for Best Actress (film/television) at the 2025 British Academy Scotland Awards.
+The series was also nominated for the 2025 British Academy Scotland Award for Best Scripted Television and Anna Próchniak was nominated for Best Actress (film/television).